Mpho-vincent-makgwe/Mpho-Vincent-Makgwe/README.md

 ## Introduction 🙋‍♂️
 Hello, my name is Mpho Vincent Makgwe and I am currently a full stack software engineering student at CodeLab Academy.
 I have experience working with a variety of programming languages, including HTML, CSS, JavaScript, PHP, Vue, and Node.js.

+-I am a passionate and driven individual with a strong foundation in web development, particularly in HTML, CSS, and JavaScript.
+Currently studying Full Stack Software Development at Codespace Academy, I am expanding my expertise in programming languages like Python and Java, as well as frameworks such as React and Node.js.
+With a deep understanding of software development principles and a keen eye for detail, I thrive in problem-solving and strive for excellence in delivering scalable and efficient solutions.
+A collaborative mindset and effective communication skills enable me to contribute effectively within teams and create innovative software solutions.
+My relentless dedication to continuous learning and growth fuels my ambition to become a successful Software Engineer, making a lasting impact in the ever-evolving IT industry.

 ## Skills 🚀
 -  <img src="https://img.icons8.com/color/48/000000/html-5--v1.png"/>
 -   <img src="https://img.icons8.com/color/48/000000/css3.png"/>